 Airline and Airport updates

-See Loganair customer information regarding coronavirus restrictions in the West of Scotland.
+See Loganair customer information regarding coronavirus safety procedures.

 Other airlines: Please check with your airline

 See our airlines and airports page for useful links and contact details.